jasumonga17/New-Zealand-AirFare/README.md

 # New-Zealand-AirFare

-•	Mastered PySpark proficiently to manipulate the data and used cloud services like Azure for the storage and processing of a large-scale dataset containing 160k records.
+•	Mastered PySpark proficiently to manipulate the data and use cloud services like Azure for the storage and processing of a large-scale dataset containing 160k records.

 •	Designed and crafted a user-friendly front-end application for customers to input their travel details and obtain estimated pricing, resulting in user engagement.

+**Language Used** : PySpark

+**Cloud Services** : Azure

 **AirNewZealand** <br>